How to Love Yourself

 Here’s how it works:

-Think of loving yourself is treating yourself as you would parent a cherished child:
+Think of loving yourself as treating yourself as you would parent a cherished child:

 1) You can choose to be an emotionally safe person, and speak to yourself kindly, compassionately, and wisely.
-You can offer yourself guidance, reassurance and emotional support instead of criticizing yourself, scaring yourself, or being negative towards yourself.
+You can offer yourself guidance, reassurance and emotional self-care, instead of criticizing yourself, scaring yourself, or being negative towards yourself.
+You can focus on your strengths rather than on “fixing” your flaws.

 If you wouldn’t say it to a small child who needs help and support, it’s not good enough for you either.